airalab/robonomics-wiki/docs/ru/configuration-options-description.md

 ## Scenario #2: Connect SDS011 via MQTT

 **Attention**, Robonomics sensors firmware doesn't work with MQTT.
-These settings for additional sensors, which work throw MQTT.
+These settings for additional sensors, which work through MQTT.
-Example of those sensors find [here.](/docs/freertos-mqtt/)
+Example of those sensors you can find [here.](/docs/freertos-mqtt/)

-Assume that you have already had MQTT broker [mosquitto](https://mosquitto.org/download/) or similar.
+Assume that you already have MQTT broker [mosquitto](https://mosquitto.org/download/) or similar.

 As in previous scenario you need to create new configuration file, or edit existing configuration file from previous [article](/docs/sensors-connectivity-setup/#json-configuration).
-Insert to configuration file what you see below.
+Insert what you see below to configuration file.
 Write full path to your database in file.

 <robo-wiki-note type="okay">
-Don't forget to insert MQTT broker port  in host statement and MQTT broker port to port statement.
+Don't forget to insert MQTT broker port  in host field and MQTT broker port to port field.
 </robo-wiki-note>

 Sensors Connectivity Module will listen `/freertos_mqtt_robonomics_example/` topic.